artemgrygor/fitnesse-check/README.md

 $ git clone git@github.com:artemgrygor/fitnesse-check.git
 $ npm install
 ```
+or download as zip.

 ### Requirements
-You need to have the svn command installed.
+You need to have the `svn command` installed.

 ### Configuration
 Create `svn.conf.js` file in [/config](/config) folder,